Nishit41/Modern-Full-Stack-React-Projects/README.md

 Optional: spin up multiple containers using Docker Compose

-Example for frontend using Compose for integration tests:
+Example for frontend using Compose for ENVegration tests:

 stages:
   - build